blackrock/aladdinsdk/resources/sample_code_snippets/sample_error_handler_registration.md

 - Follow best practices for error handling
 - Do not silence errors, provide meaningful logs at the very least.
 - Do not add same exception in two separate error handler's support_exception_modules list
+- Be mindful of AladdinSDK's internal error handlers